ShawhinT/claude-for-swe-teams/README.md

 # Claude Code for SWE Teams

 Companion plugin for the talk: **Claude Code for SWE Teams**.
 A reference implementation showing how engineering teams can create shared skills and hooks as a Claude Code plugin.
-Built from real examples used on the [AI Builder Academy](https://aibuilderacademy.com) platform.

 Resources:
 - [Event page](https://luma.com/1bkn2r3d)